 Biography

 Sean Fraga is an assistant professor (teaching) of Environmental Studies and History.
 Fraga is an environmental historian of the North American West and eastern Pacific Ocean during the long nineteenth century.
 He specializes in connections between U.S. imperial expansion, Native sovereignty, technology, and the environment.
-Fraga’s digital humanities research focuses on digital mapping and on scholarly uses of augmented reality.
+His digital humanities research addresses how emerging technologies can support scholarly engagement with primary sources, with particular attention to augmented reality and spatial methods.

 Education